 FHOG: New homes

 A First Home Owner Grant (FHOG) of $10,000 is currently available for first home buyers purchasing new homes in Western Australia up to the value of $750,000 (or $1,000,000 if the property is located north of the 26th parallel of South Latitude).

 To be eligible, first time buyers have to live in their new home for at least 6 months within the first year of purchasing the property.

 Home Buyers Assistance Account

 An additional contribution in the form of a grant from the Home Buyers Assistance Account is also available through the Real Estate & Business Agents Supervisory Board.

-The scheme provides a grant of up to $2,000 to cover the expenses first home buyers may encounter when they purchase an established or partially built home through a licensed real estate agent.
+The scheme provides first home buyers with up to $2,000 in order to cover the various expenses they will encounter when they purchase an established or partially built home through a licensed real estate agent.

 Types of expenses that can be covered include: